Senate report urges charging Brazil's leader over pandemic

 “We know we are not to blame for anything.
 We know we did the right thing from the very first moment,” Bolsonaro said Wednesday from the northeastern state of Ceara.

-Analysts said it’s unclear if Prosecutor-General Augusto Aras would charge Bolsonaro even if there are legal grounds to do so, and that the report was far more likely to hamper the president's push for reelection a year from now than make him a defendant in a courtroom.
+Prosecutor-General Augusto Aras' office declined to comment on report.
+Analysts said it was unclear if Aras would charge the president even if there are legal grounds to do so, and that the report was far more likely to hamper Bolsonaro's push for reelection in 2022 than make him a defendant in a courtroom.

 “The major impact of the investigation is political, because it generated tons of news that certainly will be used by campaign strategists next year,” said Thiago de Aragão, director of strategy at political consulting firm Arko Advice.